-Our crisis is the unraveling of modernity and associated industrialization due to resource/capital depletion (Hall, Kümmel).
+Our crisis is the unraveling of modernity and associated industrialization due to resource/capital depletion (Hall, Lindenberger, Kümmel, Kroeger and Eichhorn, 2001, also Hall and Day, 2009.)
 This is the consequence of a ‘culture of excess’ that refuses to accept limits: there is human over-population, too many machines along with extractive industrial agriculture.
 Failures in credit- political- and production sector marketplaces are the manifestation of resource/capital depletion.
 What is underway is ‘conservation by other means’.

 Economists insist that the crisis is one of debt and out-of-control finance or intrusive government.
 Rather, the crisis is a non-productive physical economy which monetizes resource waste.
 Popular culture promotes the process, management policy defends the process’ beneficiaries from any undesirable consequences.

 Waste-based economy depletes the capital it requires.
-Adjusting the waste-based economy to operate at greater efficiency depletes capital more thoroughly at a higher rate (Jevons).
+Adjusting the waste-based economy to operate at greater efficiency depletes capital more thoroughly at a higher rate (Alcott, 2005 RE: Jevons).

 On a cash-flow basis the consumption economy is continually ‘underwater’, the gap between capital cost and system return is financed with debt.
 When input prices are low, the amount to be financed is affordable.
 Scarcity reprices resource capital, it becomes more costly than what can be affordably financed.
 At some point both capital and necessary credit are priced out of reach.
-The resulting ‘demand destruction’ is currently underway around the world.
+The outcome is credit-driven ‘demand destruction’ which is currently underway around the world.

 That the industrial economy cannot afford itself is self-evident: if the enterprise was productive it would retire its own debts.
 Industrial productivity is a myth … promoted by industrialists themselves who use credit to effect economies of scale … to continually take on greater amounts of debt.